-- Adaptational Badass: Okay, Badass might be pushing it, but Clefairy is a lot stronger than his game counterparts ever were.
+Adaptational Badass: Okay, Badass might be pushing it, but Clefairy is a lot stronger than his game counterparts ever were.
 He racks up an impressive record over the series, beating Pokemon he really shouldn't have a chance against.

 - Art Evolution: It eventually grew out of a 90s type style.
 Quite noticeably, Pikachu lost his green eyes and the manga started looking more like the games (even using the game!Pikachu design rather than the anime one).

 - Combat Pragmatist: Clefairy, lacking any useful techniques, will use absolutely any tactic to win when his back is to the wall.
-(He's probably done everything under Trying to Catch Me Fighting Dirty at one point or another.)
+(He's probably done everything under This Index Fights Dirty at one point or another.)

 - Continuity Cameo: It appeared as a Show Within a Show for the anime, and the Clefairy made a cameo in Episode 360.

 - Early Installment Weirdness: All Pokémon speak human except for one and can "devolve", made-up Pokémon that appear nowhere else, strange-looking Pokémon,◊ and probably more.

 - Expy: Sapphire resembles her anime counterpart (May) quite a lot, right down to her starter choice and her being a coordinator.